 How does holistic veterinary care differ from traditional veterinary care?

 Truthfully, the distinction between these two approaches depends somewhat on the veterinarian in question.
-Some holistic practitioners prefer to use only alternative therapies.
-Others, like Dr. Krause, use a blend of traditional Western medicine and holistic treatments.
+Some holistic practitioners prefer to focus solely on alternative veterinary medicine therapies.
+Others, like Dr. Krause, use a blend of traditional Western treatments like vaccinations as well as holistic modalities.

 “If I can fix something with Western medicine without too many side effects, I’m going to use that,” she explains.
 “But there are some diseases and disease processes where Western medicine just hasn’t left us with a lot of options.”
 She mentions that this is where alternative therapies, such as Chinese medicine, can make an impact.